Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Data

-The halo catalog is constructed using the friends-of-friends group-finding algorithm with subhalos identified with the \textsc{Subfind} algorithm \citep{Springel2001,Dolag2009}.
-We use the bidirectional LHaloTree matching \citep{Nelson_2015} to cross-identify halos between TNG300-1 and TNG300-1-Dark, with halos being considered a match if they share the \textsc{firstSub} Subhalo from the \textsc{Subfind} algorithm.
-An insignificant number of halos without matches ($\sim3\%$) will be ignored for replacement in our analysis.
 The friends-of-friends halo finder is able to account for the asphericity in the distribution of matter, but can select halos which differ in their spherical overdensities in a concentration and mass dependent manner \citep{More2010}.
 Given that baryonic effects can also change the halo triaxiality including the orientation, we decide to use spherical overdensity mass estimates in our analysis.

-In our analysis, we will restrict ourselves to the $z=0$ snapshot for simplicity, where baryonic feedback effects are most pronounced.
+In our primary analysis, we will restrict ourselves to the $z=0$ snapshot for simplicity, where baryonic feedback effects are most pronounced.
+However, we also replicate a subset of our analysis with the $z=0.5$ snapshot (see Appendix~\ref{redshift}), which is most relevant for weak lensing analyses.
 We will only analyze halos with mass $M_{\rm 200m} \geq 10^{12}\,h^{-1}M_\odot$, encompassing galaxy- to cluster-scale halos, to focus on halos that are well resolved in simulations.
 We primarily focus on mass bins up to $10^{14.5}\,h^{-1}M_\odot$, as bins above this threshold contain very few halos.